Eddevinc/files2/wvd-in-a-day/06-Create-Workspaces.md

 # Exercise 6: Create Workspaces

+A workspace is a logical grouping of application groups in WVD.
+Each WVD application group must be associated with a workspace for users to see the remote apps and desktops published to them.

 ### **Task 1: Create Workspaces**

 1. Now go to Azure Portal then search for ‘Windows Virtual Desktop” in the search bar and you will see a resource that shows up in the same name.
 Click on it.